 Cooking from scratch is cheaper

 The most obvious reason to learn to cook is that it’s cheaper than buying ready made.
 I’m not saying you have to cook everything from scratch.
 Who has the time?
-However, you can whip up a pasta sauce for the price of a can of tomatoes, a few dried herbs and an onion.
+However, you can whip up a pasta sauce for the price of a can of tomatoes, a few dried herbs, a clove of two of garlic and an onion.